AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

         public override string[] Produces => new string[] { "application/json" };

-        //Still need to implement this. set "Bearer" for SECURITY_BEARER, and "Basic" for SECURITY_BASIC.
+        //Still need to implement this.
+Set "Bearer" for SECURITY_BEARER, and "Basic" for SECURITY_BASIC.
-        //This property requirement will be removed in future release.
+        //This property requirement will be removed in a future release.
         [Obsolete("Use 'Securities' property instead.")]
         public override string?
 Security { get; set; } = "Bearer";